-Pull down the Pro Services tab for more information about working with Sean.
+Pull down the ‘ABOUT’ menu above for more information abut Sean.

-While at Fredonia Sean studied drums and percussion with Dr. Theodore Frazeur and recording with digital audio pioneer Dave Moulton.
-During this time, Sean designed and constructed two sets of stereo 2-way time-aligned control room monitor speakers with KEF drivers and crossovers for the University’s Studio A and Studio B.
+At SUNY Fredonia, Sean studied drums and percussion with Dr. Theodore Frazeur, and recording with digital audio pioneer Dave Moulton in the School of Music’s Tonmeister Program.
+During this time, Sean also designed and constructed two sets of stereo 2-way / time-aligned control room monitor speakers with KEF drivers and crossovers for the University’s Mason Hall Studios A and B.

-Over the years Sean has worked on a lot of recordings as both engineer and performer (many times both at the same time).
-He has had the pleasure of working on records with talented producers and mixers such as Steve Thompson (Guns N’ Roses, Wu–Tang Clan), Dennis MacKay (Judas Priest, Pat Travers Band), Jon FX (Gyptian, Bounty Killer), and Malcolm Springer (Collective Soul, Faith Hill); their approaches to making records have inspired Sean’s own production methods.
+Over the years Sean has produced and engineered hundreds of recordings (many times as both the engineer and a performer on the same session) and is comfortable on both sides of the studio glass.
+He has had the pleasure of working on records with talented producers and mixers such as Steve Thompson (Guns N’ Roses, Wu–Tang Clan), Dennis MacKay (Judas Priest, Pat Travers Band), Jon FX (Gyptian, Bounty Killer), and Malcolm Springer (Collective Soul, Faith Hill).
+Their approaches to making records have inspired Sean’s own production methods.

 Sean founded The Mixing Workshop™ in 2007.
-This hands-on, audio ear training and mixing training program for engineers was held in the multi-studio SSL6056-based studio complex PARC Studios, and was based on Sean’s own methods for teaching mixing.
-The home studio version of the course is now called Mixing The Band™.
+This hands-on audio ear training and mixing training course for audio engineers is held in the studio, and utilizes Sean’s own methods for teaching mixing.
+The home study version of the course is available on here: Mixing The Band.

 In 2008 Sean was credentialed at Orlando’s Valencia Community College, teaching audio and MIDI.
 One of his most memorable achievements for Valencia was teaching a college-level MIDI course to a blind student, using Cakewalk’s Sonar and the CakeTalking application.

-In 2011 Sean formed the hard rock / American country cross-genre band Outbound Road.
+In 2011 Sean formed the cross-genre band Outbound Road.
 The band’s debut album, Hard Country, was co-produced by Sean and Malcolm Springer (Sean was also responsible for mixing and final mastering).
-The album featured the song Home To Me (co-written by Sean), which made the Top 10 on the Independent Country Music chart.
+The album featured the song Home To Me (co-written by Sean), which made the Top 10 on the Independent Country Music charts.

-Sean is also a contributing writer for Recording Magazine, presenting articles on various mixing and audio engineering topics.
+Sean is currently drumming, producing music, and mixing live events.
+He is also developing training materials for the Mixing The Band™ audio ear training and mixing training courses, and is a contributing writer for Recording Magazine, presenting articles on various mixing and audio engineering topics.